kormachevt/qa-ci-reporter/README.md

 1. --project-name (default = "default")
 1. --telegram-bot-token (no default value)
 1. --telegram-chat-id (no default value)
+1. --trigger (no default value.
+Any reason to trigger a test run.
+It will be displayed above the chart instead of the Project Name if provided)

 #### 3. You want to upload JUnit results to the TestRail